lescx/www.les.cx/content/contact.md

 includeToc = false
 +++

-You can reach me via Matrix and email.

-*Before contacting me, read the [Netiquette](#netiquette) section down below.*
+You can contact me via Matrix or email+PGP.
+Before contacting me, read the [Netiquette](#netiquette) section down below.

 ## Netiquette

 * Encrypt your Email using PGP or [age](https://age-encryption.org) if you want an answer.
 * Use Plain-text emails.
-* I use two strict filter: one on software level, one on brain level:
+* Be aware of my two leveled filter system:

 **Software level filter:** the following emails end up in spam: